phalcon/blog/_posts/2019-09-01-interview-with-phalconphp-creator-andrés-gutiérrez.md

 ### Have you ever thought of writing a framework for another language?

 Yes, of course!
 They were more like hobby projects though.
-I’ve tried to write frameworks for Go, Rust, C and Clojure, but were all left as prototypes.
+I've tried to write frameworks for Go, Rust, C and Clojure, but were all left as prototypes.

 ### Why PHP?